Looking for information about other Dental Topics?

 Besides just fixed (cemented) design, some space maintainers are removable or semi-attached appliances.

-1) How long is the maintainer left in place?
+1) How long is a maintainer left in place?

-A space maintainer is usually removed as soon as the erupting permanent tooth has penetrated through the gum tissue.
-At this point, the tooth has pierced the bone and will therefore be in place soon.
+A space maintainer is usually removed as soon as the erupting permanent tooth has pierced through the gum tissue.
+By this point, the tooth has substantially penetrated through the bone and will be fully in place soon.

 2) How long will it take for the permanent tooth to erupt?

-As a rule of thumb, when a baby tooth is lost prematurely:
+As rules of thumb, when a baby tooth is lost prematurely …

 - If less than half of the permanent tooth’s root has yet formed, its eruption will be delayed.
 (See our tooth eruption timetable.)

-If closer to 3/4ths of root formation has already taken place, its eruption will tend to be accelerated.
+- If closer to three-fourths of root formation has already taken place, its eruption will tend to be accelerated.

-- It’s considered that it takes an erupting permanent bicuspid 4 to 6 months to penetrate 1mm of bone (a little less than 1/16th of an inch).
-The distance measurement is taken from x-rays.
+- Generally, it takes an erupting permanent bicuspid 4 to 6 months to penetrate 1mm of bone (a little less than 1/16th of an inch).
+The distance/bone thickness measurement can be determined from dental X-rays.

 ▲ Section references – Dean